-Lenley Hensarling, chief strategy officer at database company Aerospike, recommends teams start by considering current and future needs of streaming and batch sources, such as mainframe, cloud applications and third-party data services.
-Enterprise-grade streaming platforms to consider include Apache Kafka, Apache Pulsar, AWS Kinesis and Google Pub/Sub -- all of which provide seamless movement of data between on-premises, hybrid or cloud systems, he said.
+Lenley Hensarling, chief strategy officer at NoSQL database company Aerospike, recommends teams start by considering current and future needs for data from streaming and batch sources, such as mainframes, cloud applications and third-party data services.
+For example, enterprise-grade streaming platforms to consider include Apache Kafka, Apache Pulsar, AWS Kinesis and Google Pub/Sub -- all of which provide seamless movement of data between cloud, on-premises and hybrid cloud systems, he said.

-Next, teams should start evaluating the complex data preparation capabilities required to feed Al/machine learning and other advanced analytics systems.
+Next, teams should start evaluating the complex data preparation capabilities required to feed AI, machine learning and other advanced analytics systems.
 It's also important to plan for where the data might be processed.
-For circumstances where latency is an issue, teams need to consider how to run analytics and AI on edge servers, and how to make it easy to update these models.
+For circumstances where latency is an issue, teams need to consider how to run analytics and AI models on edge servers, and how to make it easy to update the models.
 These capabilities need to be balanced against the cost of deploying and managing the equipment and applications run on premises, in the cloud or on the edge.